LAST UPDATED JULY 15, 2020

 Entertainment: Tablets have been removed except on flights to and from Hawaii and Florida.

 Supplies: Bring your own, but the airline warns against using commercial wipes on leather seats: "The cloth might look dirty afterward, but it’s actually the leather dye color that’s coming off."
+Starting in July, individual hand-sanitizer wipes will also be available on board.

 Masks: They're encouraged but not required.

 Middle seats: Allegiant will not promise to leave seats empty for social distancing.
 Instead, "customers are encouraged not to book the middle seat, unless it’s to ensure families can sit together."
+Customers may request to be notified if a flight reservations are more than 65% full.

 Food and beverage: Refreshments are sealed and single-serve.
 There is one service per flight, but passengers may request additional service.